-Use the tools you feel comfortable with to lay out the finished process design.
+Use the tools you feel comfortable with to layout the finished business process design.
 Visio is an industry standard but there are a variety of tools you can use, free and paid.
 We recommend several in this post.
 Give yourself plenty of room to work by placing steps/tasks far apart.
 You will undoubtedly move things around and need space to drop steps in between.

 Rolling out the New Process

 So you've designed a new process and you think you're ready to unleash it on the organization.
 A successful new process rollout is doomed to fail if you don't consider its impact on the end users.
 Before you implement:

 - Run workshops with a sample of friendly, but honest users and customers of the process.

 - Create different scenarios, assign the roles, and run through several iterations of the process as it was mapped initially.

 - Collect feedback from both the customers and people executing the process, and note what you may observe as inefficiencies or mistakes.

 These activities will help you identify missing pieces of the puzzle and refine the process design before initiating a full-fledged implementation.
 Side note: It is also in the workshops where it becomes evident which tasks and steps are ripe for automation solutions.
 Repetitive jobs follow a defined logic and account for a large chunk of the effort and time in most business processes that can be automated using the various available automation solutions.

 We covered a lot here but if you want more, check out our free BPM Guide which goes into detail about many of the process design activities we described.
 If you're interested in an expert-led workshop for your company or departmental processes, Integrify offers a few different options.

 - Process design: an introduction to the perks and purpose